-As of December 31, 2012, the Company had net operating losses ("NOL") for federal income tax purposes in Italy of \$9,144,154 with no expiration date.
+As of December 31, 2012, the Company had NOL's for federal income tax purposes in Italy of \$9,144,154 with no expiration date.
 For Massachusetts state income tax purposes, the Company also had an investment tax credit carry-forward of \$298,769 expiring through 2021.

 In connection with the preparation of the financial statements, the Company performed an analysis to ascertain if it was more likely than not that it would be able to utilize, in future periods, the net deferred tax assets associated with its NOL carry-forward and its investment tax credit carry-forward.
-We have concluded that the positive evidence outweighs the negative evidence and, thus, that those deferred tax assets not otherwise subject to a valuation allowance are realizable on a "more likely than not" basis.
-As such, we have not recorded a valuation allowance at December 31, 2012, and 2011, respectively.
+We concluded that the positive evidence outweighs the negative evidence and, thus, that those deferred tax assets not otherwise subject to a valuation allowance are realizable on a "more likely than not" basis.
+As such, we did not record a valuation allowance at December 31, 2012, and 2011, respectively.

-The 2009 through 2012 tax years remain subject to examination by the Internal Revenue Service ("IRS") and other taxing authorities for U.S. federal and state purposes.
+The 2010 through 2012 tax years remain subject to examination by the IRS and other taxing authorities for U.S. federal and state purposes.
 The 2009 through 2012 tax years remain subject to examination by the applicable governmental authorities in Italy.